Q: When do I need to arrive on campus?

 Q: Is it possible to petition for an extra semester?

 A: Yes, transfer students can petition for an extra semester at Amherst College.
-Here is important information about the process:
+Here is important information about the process (updated June 7, 2018):

 - Petitions must be submitted no later than the last date of classes of the student’s third to last semester, prior to any extension; that is, the second semester of the student’s junior year.

-- The first step is for the student to have a conversation with their Class Dean, followed by submission of a letter of petition (.5-1 page single spaced) to your Class Dean.
+- The first step is for the student to have a conversation with their Class Dean, followed by submission of a letter of petition (.5-1 page single spaced) to their Class Dean.
+The letter should present a clear educational plan and a letter, including an explanation of a course plan without the extra semester, and a course plan with the extra semester.
+The request should also include a letter of support from the student's academic advisor, and, when useful, supplementary letters from other faculty.

 - Petitions will be read and evaluated by all Class Deans, together with other relevant staff such as the Dean of Students, Chief Student Affairs Officer, and College Registrar.